| [09

 will genuinely change the lives of many South Africans for the better by creating economic

+growth and jobs in their own local communities."
 The TABEISA project was established in 1995 when the

 universities of Greenwich and Coventry teamed up with four South African technikons, which